- Types of Machine Learning:

 As the name suggests, unsupervised machine learning differs from supervised machine learning.
-The supervision is no longer needed here.
+Supervision is no longer needed here.
 In this type of machine learning, machines are trained with the help of an unlabelled dataset and the machine predicts the outcome (without any supervision).
-Here, the machine is trained to recognize patterns of the objects.
+Here, the machine is trained to recognize the patterns of the objects.

 For example, consider that we have an image dataset consisting of vegetables.
 This dataset is passed to the machine learning model.
-These images are new for the machine. so, the task of the machine is to find patterns and categorize them on the basis of these patterns.
+These images are new for the machine. so, the task of the machine is to find patterns and categorize them based on these patterns.

-Unsupervised machine learning is also as data-driven machine learning as data and its properties is a key factors here.
+Unsupervised machine learning is also data-driven machine learning as data and its properties are a key factor here.

 The main objective of unsupervised machine learning is to group the given dataset as per the similarities present among them.